December 26, 2017

 Other finalists were Landon Marks, Cherokee County; Hunter Garnett, Morgan County; and Kyle Morris, Cullman County.
 The final four, named at the Commodity Producers Conference in August, each received a Yeti cooler for their work simulating a committee discussion of agriculture hot topics.

-The 2017 Outstanding Young Farm Family and Excellence in Agriculture winners, also named in August, received their prizes at the annual meeting.
+The 2017 Outstanding Young Farm Family (OYFF) and Excellence in Agriculture winners, also named in August, received their prizes at the annual meeting.

 OYFF Eric and Carrly Lovvorn of Cleburne County were presented a prize package worth more than $60,000.
 The Lovvorns have two children, Chloe, 2, and Landon, 7 months, and raise poultry near Heflin.
 As OYFF, they received $35,000 toward a new Ford vehicle courtesy of Alfa Insurance; a John Deere 825i Gator from Alabama Ag Credit and Alabama Farm Credit; and a lease on a John Deere tractor from John Deere and local dealers.